 “But they don’t notice what you do in the morning, and they never see you at nighttime.
 What if I won’t be able to see you ever again?”
 He scrunched up and tightened the grip around his knees.
 “One day, I might forget about you, and I’ll be lonely again.
 What if I’m stuck here alone and never able to see you?”

 Lucy hugged him.
-He stiffened at the chill but let himself remain in her embrace, which allowed a small, if weary, smile.
+He stiffened at the chill but let himself remain in her embrace, which allowed a small, if weary, grin.
 “I will never forget you, Nathan.
 Even if you grow old, I will always be your friend.”

 Nathan let Lucy’s icy feeling envelop him.
 “Is there a way I can stay with you?
 What if I don’t get any other friends?”